 Fentanyl – A prescription opioid medication for pain that is delivered via a patch applied to the skin.
 It can relieve acute pain and have a sedative effect, but effects vary from person to person and depend on the context of consumption.
 Fentanyl is legal in Australia if prescribed or administered by a doctor.
 It is illegal to take it without a prescription, or to give or sell it to other people.

 Hepatitis C – A blood-borne virus that affects the liver.
 People can live with hepatitis C for many years without symptoms.
 However, without treatment, hepatitis C can cause serious liver problems and sometimes liver cancer.
-Effective tablet-based treatments are available, and more than 95% of people can be cured of the disease.
+Easy to take and effective tablet-based treatments are available, and more than 95% of people can be cured of the disease.
+More information about hepatitis C and treatment can be found at our website Vital Voices.

 Heroin – An opioid drug that can have relaxing effects and relieve pain, but effects vary from person to person and depend on the context of consumption.
 Prescription heroin is also called diamorphine and is legal in Australia if prescribed or administered by a doctor for pain management.
 It is illegal to take diamorphine, or other forms of heroin, without a prescription, or to give or sell it to other people.